This simple, soft set Cherry Jam is made with just 3 ingredients and no added pectin. It tastes out of this world good, no wonder it’s so popular!

 I keep mine in a cupboard in my garage.

-More Summer Jam Recipes
+More Summer Jam Recipe

 Once you’ve made my Cherry Jam you should also try these summer jam recipes!